HAnjula/cobra-game/README.md

 Try to eat as much food as possible to increase your score.
 Be careful not to run into the walls or the snake's body, as this will end the game.
-License
-This Snake game is licensed under the MIT License.

-Please make sure to replace "your-username" and "your-repo" with your actual GitHub username and repository name in the clone URL.
-Also, adjust the compilation commands if necessary, based on the compiler you are using.